 We are still offering consultation services during the COVID-19 move to online instruction.
 Please feel free to reach out for virtual appointments!
 For more information on library services and resources, please click here.

 American Geographical Society Library (AGSL) Digital Map Collection contains over 500 maps from the 15th to the 20th century.

 Massachusetts Historical Society online maps include twenty-four manuscript maps of local towns and counties dating from 1637-1809 and eight iconic printed maps of Massachusetts and Boston.

-For local maps, the Boston Redevelopment Authority webpage has maps and aerial photographs.
+For local maps, the Boston Planning and Development Agency webpage includes data, maps and aerial photographs.